Funding: National Science Foundation

 Telecoupling is a new avenue of research that enables natural and social scientists across various disciplines to understand and generate information for managing how humans and nature sustainably coexist.
 The telecoupling framework helps describe how distance is shrinking and connections are strengthening between nature and humans.
 It allows scientists from many sciences — biology, ecology, economics, sociology and more — join as never before to understand a problem as it exists in the real world – complex and dynamic.

-Publications
+Publications and Presentations

 Kelly Kapsar, Grant Gunn, Lawson Brigham and Jianguo “Jack” Liu.
 Mapping vessel traffic patterns in the ice-covered waters of the Pacific Arctic.
 Climatic Change, 2023.
 DOI: 10.1007/s10584-023-03568-3